Deobap73/The-Human-Tech-Blog-React/README.md

 # [_The Human Tech Blog_](https://thehumantechblog.com) — by Deolindo Baptista

 **The Human Tech Blog** is a professional, scalable and multilingual blog platform with a modern, modular architecture and a full-featured admin panel.
-It’s designed for tech writers and editorial teams, providing secure content management, rich formatting, real-time notifications, and seamless integration with a robust backend.
+It’s designed for tech writers and editorial teams, providing secure content management, rich formatting, real-time notifications, and seamless integration with a robust backend
 <br> <br>
 <img src="https://github.com/Deobap73/The-Human-Tech-Blog-React/blob/main/public/images/HomePage.webp">
 <br> <br>